 3. Faulty John Deere Fuel Cap

 Your fuel cap is vented by design.
-When your cap is broken or plugged and the cap no long vents, a vacuum is formed in the fuel tank.
+When your cap is broken or clogged and the cap no long vents, a vacuum is formed in the fuel tank.
 The vacuum prevents fuel from leaving the fuel tank so your John Deere mower won’t start.

 To narrow down a starting problem to the fuel cap, remove the cap and try to start your mower.
 If it starts and runs fine, reinstall the fuel cap and allow your John Deere to continue to run.